 City Council has voted to close Lakewood’s hospital, on the advice of the Cleveland Clinic.
-But their action is still subject to a public referendum that will be on November’s ballot.
+But their action is still subject to a public referendum that will be on November’s ballot as Issue 64.
 Lakewood citizens have the right to vote against officials’ choice, and open the door to better alternatives.

 All around us there are signs of new possibilities for Lakewood.
 Why risk that potential by throwing away our city’s largest employer, and a great asset that other communities would love to have?
 The Cleveland Clinic’s downsized health center is a plan for a city in decline.
 We deserve a better deal!
 Other hospital operators have confirmed that they’re ready to invest in our future.
 Let’s welcome them in and reject a monopoly approach.